-For 1D components, enter a Cross-sectional area $A_c$ (SI unit: m) to define a parameter for the area of the geometry perpendicular to the 1D component.
+For 1D components, enter a Cross-sectional area A_c (SI unit: m2) to define a parameter for the area of the geometry perpendicular to the 1D component.
 The value of this parameter is used, among other things, to automatically calculate the total current from the current density vector.
 The analogy is valid for other fluxes.
-The default is 1 m.
+The default is 1 m^2